sai19872000/Behavioral-Cloning/README.md

 I have used the Nvidia's self driving car architecture as a starting point and slightly modified to get better results.
 Here is the architecture

 ![png][image10]
+In this model the normalized image goes through inital convolutional layer with 24 feature maps and 5 by 5 filter followed by 2 convolutional layers each with 5 by 5 filter with 36 and 48 feature maps.
+After this 2 more convolutional layers each with 64 feature maps and 3 by 3 filter follow.
+The feature maps are now flattened followed by 4 fully connected layers with 100, 50, 10 and 1 hidden units respectively constitute the architecture.

 The keras implementation is as follows